 asphyxia

-A dangerous medical condition caused by a lack of oxygen reaching the body's tissues, which can lead to unconsciousness or death.
+Asphyxia (noun) means a dangerous medical condition caused by a lack of oxygen reaching the body's tissues, which can lead to unconsciousness or death.
+Example: “The firefighters were treated for smoke-related asphyxia.”

-How to Use Asphyxia
+How to use asphyxia

 Learner’s notesIn plain EnglishA medical emergency where the body is starved of oxygen, often from choking, drowning, or smoke inhalation.